lmc2179/lmc2179.github.io/drafts/statistical_qa.md

 # Do better QA with just a little bit of statistics

+Whatever product you're making - software, drugs, lightbulbs, AI chat experiences, croissants, pulse oximeters, you name it - you eventually will need to figure out whether your product is good enough.
+This takes many forms:
+* Software
+* Lightbulbs
+* ?
+* ?

+This process of measuring the good-enough-ness of the product is commonly called Quality Assurance (QA) or perhaps Quality Control (QC).
+But quality is a famously tricky thing to understand. <sup>[1](#foot1)</sup>

 General methods for QA of a product:
 * Direct inspection - the most common, and the one we talk about here.
-Have a person look at it, and evaluate whether it is good enough
+Have a person or automated system look at it, and evaluate whether it is good enough
 * Study the effects of the products - A/B tests, clinical trials, measure whether it does what you want
-*
+* Simulated environment - Cross-validation, physical device testing, unit testing

+## Endnotes

+<a name="foot1">1</a>: _Zen and the Art of Motorcycle Maintenance_ explores this in a way which I found to be amusing, if not exactly sound philosophical material.

+# Draft

 # Quantity ☯ Quality